Leucocoprinus breviramus: Description

 Leucocoprinus breviramus is a small dapperling mushroom with white flesh.

 Cap: 3.5–9 cm wide.
 Starts bulbous and expands to conical or campanulate (bell shaped) and finally flattens out or becomes concave with the cap edges lifting up in maturity.
 The surface is snow white with a slight yellowish brown tinge in the centre.
 It is covered with small woolly scales (floccules) which are denser and finer in the centre becoming sparser towards the cap edges, these scales easily rub off and cover the fingers.
 The striations at the cap margins are only visible when mature.
 The cap flesh is white and thin (3-4mm) near the stem and thins out more towards the cap edges.
 Stem: 5.5-8.0 cm long and 3-5mm thick at the top tapering to 10-12mm at the bulbous base.
 The surface is white and sometimes stains slightly yellow when handled whilst the interior may be hollow, filled or solid.
 It is covered with similar woolly scales to the cap below the stem ring but is smooth above.
 The small, white stem ring is located towards the top of the stem (superior) but it usually disappears and may just leave small traces on the stem.
 Gills: White, crowded and free.
 Spores: Ovate to elliptical with a small pore.
 Dextrinoid.
-7.5-9.0 x 5.5-6.5 μm.
+7.5-9.0 (10) x 5.5-6.5 μm.
 Smell: Slightly musky.
 Taste: Mild when raw and similar to button mushrooms when cooked.

+In Weber's book 'A Field Guide to Southern Mushrooms a photograph of this species is included however it appears to be a photo of Leucocoprinus cretaceus so this species may by synonymous considering the very similar description.